haochehsu/Dissertation-LaTeX-Template/README.md

 ### ⚙️ Font Size

 The font size of this template is **12pt** following the [Dissertation Formatting Manual](https://guides.lib.uci.edu/gradmanual/specifics)[^2].
 The default (NIPS styling) is 10pt.
-To modify the font size, go to "FONT SIZE" preamble in `main.tex` and either select `\input{size11.clo}` (11pt) or comment out `\input{size12.clo}` (12pt).
+To modify the font size, go to the "FONT SIZE" preamble in `main.tex` and either select `\input{size11.clo}` (11pt) or comment out `\input{size12.clo}` (12pt).

 ### 📒 General Notes

-For help, comments, bug reporting, and change requests, please [contact](mailto:howardhsumail@gmail.com) the [author](https://www.haochehsu.com/).
-You can use or redistribute this project, however, the author takes no responsibility for whatever usage of this template.
+For help, comments, bug reporting, and change requests, please [contact](mailto:howard@hsu.xyz) the [author](https://haochehsu.com).
+You can use or redistribute this project, however, the author takes no responsibility for whatever template usage.
 Finally, you are very welcome to contribute to this template.

 [^1]: The UCI dissertation template is [here](https://guides.lib.uci.edu/gradmanual/templates) with an overleaf version accessible [here](https://www.overleaf.com/latex/templates/university-of-california-irvine-thesis/bzsqmxszcpny).
 The compiled UCI template PDF can be viewed [here](https://www.haochehsu.com/other/uci_thesis_template.pdf).
 The major/degree database is [here](https://www.reg.uci.edu/mdsd/).
 The submission deadline is [here](https://etd.lib.uci.edu/).
 [^2]: The font size must be at least 10pt.
 The recommended font size for Times New Roman is 12pt.